 By default, they are disabled.

 Using this option, you can enable or disable data collection for database tables, to takes place Once in a Day.

 By default, the data collection takes place for every polling.

 You can Enable/Disable datacollection for Database Tables by selecting the "Collect Database tables information once in Day" checkbox and save the configuration.

 Using this option, you can choose different SNMP versions(v1/v2c) to monitor the SNMP devices/ Servers in SNMP mode.

-Checking the first opiton, will allow you to log the responses of the HTTP(s) URLs or HTTP(s) Sequences in \working\Debug-Info\URL Directory.
+Enable logging of Responses for the Http(s) Urls and Http(s)-Url Sequences monitoring in Applications Manager - Enabling this option allows you to log the responses of the HTTP(s) URLs or HTTP(s) Sequences in \working\Debug-Info\URL Directory.

-Enabling the second option, will send the alarms along with the link to the responses of the HTTP(s) URLs Sequences we are logging.
-The response will be send whenever the availability of the HTTP(s) URLs goes down.
+Send Responses of the Http(s) Urls and Http(s)-Url Sequences along with configured alarms when the availability is down - This option allows Applications Manager to send the alarms along with the link to the responses of the HTTP(s) URLs Sequences that you have logged.
+This response will be send whenever the availability of the HTTP(s) URLs goes down.